-The new edition of Andorid is currently called Android N. The full name will be revealed with the final version only in October or November, and until then we can only guess which candy it will be this time.
-Is it nutella, nougat, nesquik or something completely different?
-We cheer for nutella!
+The new edition of Android is currently called Android N. The full name will be revealed with the final version only in October or November, and until then we can only guess which candy it will be this time.
+Is it Nutella, nougat, Nesquik, or something completely different?
+We cheer for Nutella!

 What we know for sure are some of the options we will see in the new Android N operating system, so let’s introduce!

 Multi-window multitasking arrives from Android N on all devices.

 Multi-window multitasking is not a completely new option, as it is already present on some tablets and phones (most often Samsung and LG), but as part of a custom operating system developed by developers from those manufacturers.
 Android N will allow us to use multi-window multitasking from any device, so users will be able to work simultaneously with two windows, without any interference.

 By opening the view of all open applications and holding your finger on the name of the application, you will be able to drag its window and put it in a predefined position for multi-window mode.
 Also, the long holding of the multitasking key automatically puts the application in multi-window mode.
 This way you will be able to use two applications at the same time.
 For larger devices, such as tablets, the manufacturer will also be able to allow a “free” mode that allows the user to resize the application window.

 Android N enables faster communication.
 One of the things that have undergone a complete transformation in the new Android N operating system is the notification panel.
 In addition to the simplicity brought to it by Android Marshmallow, it also gets some new features – it allows you to reply to a message directly from the notification, without having to leave the application you are currently using.